 By Dale van der Lingen

 Dale is trained as an economist and has eight years’ experience as a policy and strategy analyst with specialisations in strategic foresight and behavioural insights.
 He holds a master’s in economics from Stellenbosch University and more recently completed the Scenario Planning Programme at the Said Business School, Oxford University.
-He writes in his capacity as a Mandela Rhodes Scholar.
+He writes in his capacity as a former Mandela Rhodes Scholar.